-Cooking Pork Back Ribs on a Gas grill
+How to cook Pork Back Ribs on a Gas Grill

-Summer is grilling season for the Thompson family!
-We make the best of the short northern Maine summer season by spending as much time around the pool and the gas grill as we can.
-On the weekends we are entertaining cooking out by the pool and that means grilling, and grilling means pork back ribs.
-We’ve perfected grilling delicious pork back ribs on our gas grill to an art form.
-You don’t need a fancy custom smoker like the professional Pitmasters use in their competitions (although I sure would love one).
+This is a tutorial on how to cook delicious Barbecue Pork Back Ribs on your Gas Grill.
+Summer is grilling season for the Thompson family and we make the best of the short northern Maine summer season by spending as much time around the pool and the gas grill as we can.
+On the weekends we are entertaining cooking out by the pool and that means grilling..
+We've perfected grilling delicious pork back ribs on our gas grill to an art form.
+You don't need a fancy custom smoker like the professional Pitmasters use in their competitions (although I sure would love one).
 Using a gas grill to cook your pork back ribs is easy and fun and I will show you step by step just how we do it.

 Choosing the best ribs for grilling